socalledsound/nu-scripts/week1/02-functional programming in JS-USE/w1-v-05-the-DOM.md

 And that's how vanilla DOM manipulation works.
 And did you notice?
 It's highly imperative.
 Every single change that I made was made with very explicit code, line by line.
 On the plus side: it wasn't too hard to think through, it's easy to see what's happening, but can you imagine coding a whole page of emojis in this way?
 Or even, say, five emojis?

 [SC]
+👊⬆️🐰📤🎩
 [VO]
-In the next video, we're going to pull a rabbit out of our hat, and we're going to try to do it declaratively.
-In other words, we're going to write a function that will take this string of emojis that I got from emojisaurus, and render it to the screen, and we're going to try to do it at least a little bit declaratively.
+In the next video, we're going to try to pull a rabbit out of our hats, and we're going to try to do it declaratively.
+In other words, we're going to write a function that will take this string of emojis that I got from emojisaurus, and render it to the screen, using DOM manipulation, like we did above.
+But instead of taking the imperative approach, we're going to try to do it at least a little bit declaratively.
+I think it'll be fun and I think it will also help clear up some of the differences between the imperative and declarative approaches.
+And, it will also set you up nicely to understand how React works its magic.
+I'll see you there.

 # end